stastnypremysl/lsql-csv/README.md

     daemon:daemon
     me:me

-The first column is the name of an user and the second column is the name of its default group.
+The first column is the name of a user and the second column is the name of its default group.

 #### Basic grouping
 Let's say, I want to count users using the same shell.